6 Good Reasons to Study Logic

 The art of persuasion is called rhetoric.
 Rhetoric, like logic, used to be an essential part of the liberal arts curriculum.
-Sadly, neither are usually required any longer, and rhetoric has given way to Composition 101.
+Sadly, neither is usually required any longer, and rhetoric has given way to Composition 101.
 Rhetoric can encompass just about any means of persuasion short of bribery, blackmail, or physical violence.
-It includes, for instance, appeals to emotion, provocative images, or clever word play.
+It includes, for instance, appeals to emotion, provocative images, or clever wordplay.
 There's no doubt that these can be persuasive; but so can good cogent reasoning.
-I'm not saying that good arguments will always win the day over clever rhetoric: human beings are not Vulcans like Mr. Spock.
-But in the long run, good arguments will, I believe, come out on top.
+We're not saying that good arguments will always win the day over clever rhetoric: human beings are not Vulcans like Mr. Spock.
+But in the long run, good arguments will usually come out on top.

 Fallacious thinking abounds in our culture.
 Politicians, pundits, advertisers, and corporate spokespersons attack straw men, appeal to majority opinion, pursue red herrings, or reject a view because of something they dislike about the person who holds it.
 Familiarity with common fallacies of this sort helps make one a more critical reader, listener, and thinker.